 - Critical development studies

-She is the author of Longing in Belonging: The Cultural Politics of Settlement (Praeger) and co-author of Governing the Poor: Exercises of Poverty Reduction, Practices of Global Aid (with A. Lacey, McGill-Queen’s UP) and Issues in Social Justice: Citizenship and Transnational Struggles (with T. Basok, Oxford UP).
-She is editor of Mobilities, Knowledge, and Social Justice (MQUP).
-She has published in book collections and in journals including Antipode, Citizenship Studies, Current Anthropology, Current Sociology, Journal of Ethnic and Migration Studies, Globalizations, Global Social Policy, and International Political Sociology.
+She is the author of Longing in Belonging: The Cultural Politics of Settlement (Praeger), co-author of Governing the Poor: Exercises of Poverty Reduction, Practices of Global Aid (with A. Lacey, McGill-Queen’s UP) and Issues in Social Justice: Citizenship and Transnational Struggles (with T. Basok, Oxford UP), and editor of Mobilities, Knowledge, and Social Justice (MQUP).
+She has published in book collections and in journals including Antipode, Citizenship Studies, Current Anthropology, Current Sociology, Globalizations, Global Social Policy, Journal of Ethnic and Migration Studies, and International Political Sociology.

 The second project (2016-2019) examines the displacement and journeys of Syrians during the current Syrian war, the migration policies and practices shaping their mobility and temporary living conditions in nearby host states, such as Jordan, Lebanon, and Turkey, and their resettlement in Canada.

-Suzan Ilcan is co-editor of the journal Studies in Social Justice and serves as an editorial board member of Globalizations, and the Journal of Namibian Studies.
+Suzan Ilcan is co-editor of the journal Studies in Social Justice and serves as an editorial board member of Globalizations.

 Suzan teaches courses in the areas of migration, humanitarianism, borders, and critical development studies.
 She supervises students conducting research on international migration, humanitarian and development aid, and international governance and social policy.